How ECI Engagement Can Help Reduce Risk in Residential Projects

 Kapitol’s ECI engagement for High Street was nine months in duration, during which the following was achieved:

-• Coordinated extensive VM process balancing the maintenance of design intent, compliance with TP requirements, and product warranty periods, which involved discussions with trades, workshops with contractors, utilising inhouse construction solutions and knowledge of suitable product alternatives that meet the design application.
+• Coordinated extensive value management process balancing the maintenance of design intent, compliance with TP requirements, and product warranty periods, which involved discussions with trades, workshops with contractors, utilising inhouse construction solutions and knowledge of suitable product alternatives that meet the design application.

 • Rationalised façade design which was largely comprised of precast panels with an architectural brick finish – through trade feedback and internal constructability reviews, bricksnap applied to precast panels was the most suitable VM option.